 How do we stop that vicious cycle?

 - Try totally eliminating all forms of sugar for two weeks.
-It will be difficult for the first few days, but trust me, once you’ve broken the cycle, the cravings should decrease.
-This is scientifically proven and personally tested by me, a dietitian with a sweet tooth.
+It will be difficult for the first few days, but once you’ve broken the cycle, the cravings should decrease.

 - Modify your environment.
 If you’re constantly surrounded by sugary treats, how long can you really avoid them?
 If they’re not easily accessible, you’re less likely to eat them.
 That may mean throwing away the leftover Halloween candy.
-Believe me, nobody needs it.
+And truly, nobody needs it.

 - Limit the artificial sweeteners.
-Even though a sugar free cookie might be a lighter alternative, it’s still a treat.
-Artificial sweeteners, such as Splenda, are many times sweeter than sugar; so sometimes they only perpetuate the craving for sweet.
+Even though a sugar-free cookie might be a lighter alternative, it’s still a treat.
+Artificial sweeteners, such as Splenda, are many times sweeter than sugar; so sometimes they only perpetuate the craving for sweets.

 - Find other ways to cope with stress.
 Often times on a stressful day, nothing sounds better than getting lost in a pint of ice cream.
 Finding other ways to manage stress will serve your emotional health and your waistline.
 Jot down some ideas of activities you could do instead, such as going for a walk, playing with your pet, calling a friend or listening to music.